ki14jaeh/Data-Analysis-Portfolio/20230907/README.md

 ```
 <img src="https://github.com/ki14jaeh/Data-Analysis-Portfolio/blob/main/20230907/10YUSGG10YR%20vs.%20TLT.png" width="600" />

-### Declining Foreign Holdings of US Treasury
+### Declining Foreign Holdings of US Treasury and US Diplomatic Pressure
 China and Saudi Arabia has been shaving off its holdings of US Treasuries.
 Though China still holds second most US Treasury Bonds in the world, they have been reducing its exposure to US currency by cutting its holdings[^4].
-Now China , lowest since the 2008 financial crisis.
+Now China owns $835.4B vs. 938.8B last year (12.4% decline YoY), lowest since the 2008 financial crisis.

+Since former president Donald Trump's presidency the United States has taken various actions to slow China's technological advancements.
+On January 2020, Trump blocked the sale of ASML's litography machines to a Chinese customer.
+On May 2022 Trump blocked off semiconductor shipments to China's Huawei Technologies.
+Then in October 2022, Biden administration publishes export controls which included measures to keep China away from chips made anywhere in the world with U.S. Equipment.
+Recently on August 2023, the United States government imposed additional licensing requirements for products destined to China and some countries in the Middle East, preventing American AI Chip makers like Nvidia and AMD from exporting.
+The chips from these two companies are crucial in various sectors ranging from customer applications (e.g. smartphones) to military (e.g. satelite imagery).
 ```
 import requests
 import pandas as pd